 - Position requires the ability to traverse rugged terrain while carrying at least 50 pounds of sampling gear in a variety of weather conditions, and assist with strenuous physical duties including heavy lifting and using hand/power tools to complete construction activities.

-To apply, send a resume, cover letter and three references to firstname.lastname@example.org and list AmeriCorps Service Position in the subject line of the email.
-The deadline for submitting an application is August 29.
+Application process: To apply send resume and cover letter to firstname.lastname@example.org and list AmeriCorps Service Position in the subject line.
+Application deadline is December 30, 2016.